lioryarkon9/todos/README.md

   5. Add a toggle to allow filtering by Incomplete / All.
   6. Add the "Add todo" wizard.
   7. Make everything work against the API.
+  8. Revamp the code at your desire.
-  8. *Bonus*: make the table look as closely as you can to the design in the screenshots and Figma.
+  9. *Bonus*: make the table look as closely as you can to the design in the screenshots and Figma.

 We know that this is a short time frame to get everything done, so please advance in the steps according to this order.